The Church's cathedrals in England make an immense contribution

 A comprehensive resource for anyone involved in the running of a church, with a wide range of practical advice and tips.

-The Church of England wants to encourage gifted and committed young men and women, from all backgrounds, to consider whether God is calling them into ordained ministry as priests.
+Encouraging gifted and committed young men and women, from all backgrounds, to consider whether God is calling them into ordained ministry.

 The Church and Community Fund

-The CCF encourages the church to engage with their local communities by funding effective and innovative community outreach projects.
+Encouraging churches to engage with their local communities by funding effective and innovative outreach.

 Going for Growth

-Going for Growth challenges the Church of England to work towards every child and young person having a life-enhancing encounter with the Christian faith.
+A spiritual challenge for every child and young person to have a life-enhancing encounter with the Christian faith.